Tiergarten: Traffic Lights

 Locating traffic lights in sumo gui

-The figure above shows how to locate a specific traffic light, or more precise, a traffic light group.
+The figure shows how to locate a specific traffic light, or more precise, a traffic light group.
 The process is as simple as scrolling to the desired traffic light, right click on it and write down the number behind tlLogic in the drop down menu or use the copy to clipboard feature of the sumo gui.
 This id is then used in the next section which explains how to actually map applications to a traffic light.

 Configure the mapping for traffic lights